EyeSeeTea/clickdown/readme.md

 They work by making queries to the clickup api.
 The requests are cached for an hour, but you can delete the cache files at any point.

+To run them, you need a configuration file named `clickdown.cfg` that contains at least your clickup token (see section `Getting a token` below) and the id of your team.

 ## Clicktime

 Shows information for the time tracked in tasks during the last month.

-To run it, you need a file named `token.txt` that contains your clickup token (see section `Getting a token` below).

 Run it with: